-Talking about the features, Sticky Password Premium checks almost all the boxes.
+Talking about the features, Sticky Password Premium checks almost all the boxes for a password manager.

-The software encrypts all your data using the industry-standard AES-256 encryption and uses two-factor authentication to solidify the security further.
+The Sticky Password manager software encrypts all your data using the industry-standard AES-256 encryption and uses two-factor authentication to solidify the security further.

-But what places them ahead of their competitors is the biometric authentication that you usually don’t find in other cutting-edge password managers. (more about it in the ‘Pros’ section)
+But what places them ahead of their competitors is the biometric authentication that you usually don’t find in other secure password managers. (more about it in the ‘Pros’ section)

-This compact security, combined with a robust set of features make it an ideal choice for any user or company.
+This compact security, combined with a robust set of features makes the Sticky Password manager an ideal choice for any user or company.

 However, there’s still a big, fat dent on its hood that stops it from getting that ‘perfect’ badge.
 It fails to supply any audit report of your passwords, which might make your data vulnerable to cyber attacks at times.

 And it’s a big disappointment from a tool that goes above and beyond in all the other aspects.

 Having said that, I’m still a big fan of Sticky Password, and I’m sure, after going through its benefits, you too will become one.

 In this Sticky Password Premium review, we’ll take a look at the pros and cons of this password manager tool.